tukusejssirs/rubyripper/README.md

 Some of it's main features:
 * graphical (gtk2) and command line interface
 * a [secure rip method](#Secure-rip-method)
-* editable freedb tag fetching
+* editable freedb and musicbrainz tag fetching
 * flac, vorbis, mp3, wav support
 * any other codec by passing the command
 * multiple codec encoding in one run